-3. The applicants after qualifying the written test and oral interview were selected and appointed as Observation Supervisors and have had to sever their connection with the basic cadre of Telephone Operators.
+3. The applicants after qualifying for the written test and oral interview were selected and appointed as Observation Supervisors and have had to sever their connection with the basic cadre of Telephone Operators.
 It was on the recommendation of the 3rd Pay Commission that the P&T Board decided to create a separate cadre of Observation Supervisors and placing 10% of the basic posts of Observation Supervisors in the Selection Grade.
 Some of the applicants have even been confirmed as Observation Supervisors.
+The basic duties of the were to monitor speech on trunk lines, to operate circuits etc.